How to Write a Powerful College Application Essay

 If an applicant finds themself asking this question follow this general format:

-1. Strong Hook: Start with a strong hook—something that grabs the reader’s attention and gets them excited to read.
-These first few words are how an applicant tells the board they’re different and a breath of fresh air.
+1. Strong Hook: Start off with a strong hook; something that grabs the reader’s attention and gets them excited to read.
+These first few words are how an applicant initially tells the board they’re different and a breath of fresh air.

-2. Unique experiences: Spend the following paragraphs describing the momentous event.
-Don’t spend too much of the word count on retelling the event.
+2. Unique experiences: Spend the next few paragraphs describing the influential event.
+Don’t spend too much of the word count on the retelling of the event.
 Remember, each word in this short essay is valuable.

 3. Things learned and growth: Spend a good portion of the word count on this section.
-It’s essential to hone in on what was learned but remember to show, don’t tell.
+It’s important to hone in on what was learned but remember show, don’t tell.
 Take the most real estate of the essay to talk about how the event promoted growth.
-This is a great space to express resiliency, a growth mindset, and the ability to overcome challenges.
+This is a great space to express resiliency, openness to growth, and the ability to overcome challenges.

 5. Drive it home with the conclusion: Just like the strong hook, end the essay with a bang!
 Focus on creating a memorable ending that will leave the board to remember the essay.
-The admissions board reads countless applications, so try to end on a lasting note.
+The admissions board reads countless applications, so try to end on an unforgettable note.

 Consider these questions when writing the essay: